How Is Protein Powder Made?

 Egg White Protein

 For those seeking a lactose-free animal protein, egg white protein is an excellent option.
-It’s made by separating egg whites from yolks, then drying and powdering the whites.
-This process results in a protein powder that’s rich in essential amino acids and particularly high in leucine, an amino acid crucial for muscle growth and recovery.
+Made by separating egg whites from yolks, this protein powder is rich in essential amino acids, particularly leucine, which plays a key role in muscle growth and recovery.

 Casein Protein

 Another milk-derived protein, casein, is known for its slow digestion rate.
-This characteristic makes it a popular choice for providing a steady supply of amino acids over several hours, making it ideal for overnight recovery or as a meal replacement.
-Casein forms a gel-like substance in the stomach, which slows down its digestion and absorption.
+This makes it ideal for providing a steady stream of amino acids over several hours—perfect for overnight recovery or as a meal replacement.
+Casein forms a gel-like substance in the stomach, slowing digestion and absorption.

 Plant-based Proteins